n-studio/weather-demo-ios/README.md

 # Weathercast

 * 5-days weather forecast for Paris, London and Tokyo
-* Details for current weather
+* Details for current weather and forecast for every 3 hours
 * Usable offline

 # Weather API